Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-The validation protocol also included a qualitative analysis of motion economy.
+Following the classification benchmark, the validation protocol included a qualitative analysis of motion economy.
 For this, instrument tip trajectories were generated by plotting the sequence of $(x,y)$ coordinates of the instrument tip keypoint, extracted from the tracking dataset, onto a representative static frame from the corresponding video clip.
 This method was applied to representative clips from each skill group to enable visual correlation of kinematic data with the skill ratings.

+To conduct the quantitative kinematic analysis, we investigated the relationship between the frame-by-frame tracking data and expert-rated proficiency.
+We applied the principle of motion economy \cite{40}, which suggests that expert surgeons exhibit greater efficiency than novices.
+We defined the Cumulative Instrument Path Length ($L$) as the total distance the instrument tip traveled during the recording.
+Let $P_t = (x_t, y_t)$ represent the two-dimensional coordinates of the instrument tip at frame $t$.
+The total path length in pixels is calculated as:

+where $T$ is the total number of frames in the sequence where the instrument is visible.
+This metric serves as a quantitative proxy for surgical efficiency, allowing us to test the hypothesis that the annotated trajectories correlate with the independent, manually adjudicated skill scores.